AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Q: Could a Managed CloudN be converted back to a Standalone CloudN?

-Ans: Yes, users are able to convert a Managed CloudN device back to a Standalone CloudN by following the `<Workflow on cleanup>`_.
+Ans: Yes, users are able to convert a Managed CloudN device back to a Standalone CloudN by following the `Workflow on cleanup <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#workflow-on-cleanup>`_.

 Q: What are the benefits of registering a CloudN hardware appliance with an Aviatrix Controller?